Evi Touloupa

-Evi Touloupa (full name Paraskevi; née Stasinopoulou; Greek Έβη (Παρασκευή) Στασινοπούλου-Τουλούπα; 8 July 1924 - 10 October 2021) was a Greek archaeologist and Curator of Antiquities of the Acropolis.
+Paraskevi "Evi" Touloupa (née Stasinopoulou; Greek Έβη (Παρασκευή) Στασινοπούλου-Τουλούπα; 8 July 1924 - 10 October 2021) was a Greek archaeologist and Curator of Antiquities of the Acropolis.

 Early life and education

 Evi Stasinopoulou-Touloupa was born in Athens on July 8, 1924; her full first name was Paraskevi, abbreviated to Evi by her mother.
 She attended primary school in the neighbourhood of Kypseli, where she lived with her parents, and then attended the German School of Athens from 1936 to 1942: her father, an optician, chose this school because he travelled to Germany for work.
 She recalled later how, during the occupation of Greece in World War II, her father tried to withdraw her from the school to attend the free public school instead, but the director insisted that she continue to attend the German school for free.
 After high school, she enrolled in university but could not immediately attend due to the closure of universities during the war; instead she worked in the school's kindergarten and organised food handouts.
 She then studied archaeology at the University of Athens, choosing this course due to inspiration by lecturers such as Spyridon Marinatos.
 After her studies, she began working in 1950 as a teacher in the private 'Athinaion' school, as women were not allowed in the Greek Archaeological Service at this period.
 She then attended the Pontifico Istituto di Archaeologia Christiana in Rome for postgraduate study from 1953 to 1954, thanks to an Italian scholarship.